jfriedlein/Custom_Doxygen_Documentation/README.md

 # Custom_Doxygen_Documentation
 Create a Doxygen documentation page from a standard C++ Code file

+# DEPRECATED !
+The proper way to do this was found in the mean time, which will be added here soon (however, that's not on my priority list, sorry).
+If you need it right away, send me a message or create an Issue.
+# !

 The design of the documentation is inspired by the deal.ii tutorial programs.
 Because I was not able to figure out how one can configure Doxygen such that it exactly creates  what is shown in this documentation, I created this quick and dirty script to do this for me the old-school way.

 ## Requirements